Skye McCole Bartusiak

 Skye McCole Bartusiak (September 28, 1992 – July 19, 2014) was an American child actress and child model.
 She appeared in The Patriot (2000), Don't Say a Word (2001), as Rose Wilder in Beyond the Prairie: The True Story of Laura Ingalls Wilder (2002), as Megan Matheson on season 2 of 24 (2002–03), Boogeyman (2005), and Kill Your Darlings (2006).

 Early life

-Skye McCole Bartusiak was born on September 28, 1992 in Houston, Texas, to parents Helen (née McCole; 1956–2015) and Donald Bartusiak.
+Skye McCole Bartusiak was born on September 28, 1992, in Houston, Texas, to parents Helen (née McCole, actress, director and producer; 1956–2015) and Donald Bartusiak.
 Her brother, Stephen Dylan (1985–2023), was also a child model.

 She attended St. Thomas the Apostle Episcopal School and Lutheran South Academy in Houston, and she graduated from Laurel Springs School in Ojai, California, in 2010.

 Career

 Bartusiak first starred in Stephen King's Storm of the Century as young Pippa Hatcher.
 In 2000, she appeared in The Patriot as the youngest child of a militia leader portrayed by Mel Gibson.
 She played the young Marilyn Monroe in the TV miniseries Blonde and the psychiatrist's daughter in Don't Say a Word, both in 2001.
 She also played young Charlie McGee in Firestarter: Rekindled and Megan Matheson during season two of the television series 24 (2002–2003).

 Bartusiak made an appearance in the short film The Vest in 2003 and played the part of The Girl in Once Not Far from Home in 2005.
 She also tried her hand at theater, playing in The Miracle Worker with Hilary Swank at the Charlotte Repertory Theatre in North Carolina.

 In 2003, Bartusiak returned to period drama with Love Comes Softly, and a year later, she played young Jackie in Against the Ropes with Meg Ryan.
 In 2005, she received main billing for her role as Franny Roberts in the hit horror film Boogeyman.
 She starred in the "Kids" episode (season 1, ep.
 19) of hospital drama series House, and took a lead role as Sunshine in the 2006 film Kill Your Darlings, playing a troubled teen willing to do anything to get the attention of her busy father.